The AI implementation crisis

 - Measure actual business impact against defined metrics

-Phase 3: Scale and Optimise (6-12 months)
+Phase 3: Scale & optimise (6-12 months)

 - Expand successful pilot to broader user base